OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-05.md

 ## 1 John 5:21

-Dear children, keep yourselves from idols.
+So, dear children, keep yourselves from idols.